Approved by Senate November 25, 2019 and by the Board of Governors December 9, 2019

 a) a letter of apology,

-b) attendance at educational sessions on the impact of sexual violence,
+b) attendance at awareness sessions on the impact of sexual violence,

-c) attendance at coaching sessions to improve communication or conflict resolution skills,
+c) attendance at training and coaching sessions to improve communication or conflict resolution skills,

 d) restricted or prohibited access to University campuses and/or services.